FF-GardenFn/codeviz/docs/usage_examples.md

    codeviz bridge chat_export.json . --output task_context.md
    ```

-3. Use the enhanced prompt to continue the conversation with the AI assistant, now with relevant code context included.
+3. Use the enhanced prompt to continue the conversation with the AI assistant of your choice but now with relevant code context included.
+The old days of wasting tokens trying to explain nested directories are done.

 4. Iterate on the development task, extracting new conversations and bridging them as needed.

 This workflow helps maintain context between AI assistant sessions and ensures the assistant has access to the most relevant code for the task at hand.
+Thus, saving a considerable amoount of money to AI api calls.